-Provides advanced instruction in income property appraisal.
-Addresses the techniques and analysis necessary to estimate the value of an income-producing property.
+This course is designed to provide advanced instruction in income property appraisal.
+The course will address the techniques and analysis necessary to estimate the value of an income-producing property.
 Prerequisite: RE 470.
-Offered biennially.
+Offered on demand.

 RE 475: REAL ESTATE MANAGEMENT